VeryGoodOpenSource/mockingjay/README.md

 ---

-This is an experimental package that makes it easy to mock, test and verify navigation calls in Flutter.
-It works in tandem with [`mocktail`][mocktail] and [`mockito`][mockito], allowing you to mock a navigator the same way you would any other object, making it easier to test navigation behavior independently from the UI it's supposed to render.
+A package that makes it easy to mock, test and verify navigation calls in Flutter.
+It works in tandem with [`mocktail`][mocktail], allowing you to mock a navigator the same way you would any other object, making it easier to test navigation behavior independently from the UI it's supposed to render.

 ## Usage